SimonNChrist/API-weather-Python/README.md

 5. Run the program in the terminal

 ## what I learned
-Working with APIs, JSON data, and persistent file storage
+Working with APIs, JSON data and persistent file storage